This article teaches you why using automation for review invites is valuable and how to set it up correctly.

 How do automatically sent invites work?

-The automated dispatch of invites is always triggered by an event.
-Here are some examples of events:
+The automated dispatch of invites is always triggered by an event:

 Checkout: A customer orders the product in your channel (shop).
-They has successfully experienced the checkout process.
+They have successfully experienced the checkout process.

 You can find your events by clicking "Automation" in the left menu and selecting the tab "Events" in the upper menu.